LukasMurdock/LukasMurdock.github.io/_posts/2020-12-14-average-day.md

 ## 2021

-So far, the work has been splitting keeping up with school work with building the website and portal for Virra with React/Next.js.

-Average day in 2021 looks like checking:
+2021 was another whirlwind.
+I’d say the average day consisted of keeping up with school work, learning Next/React/Typescript and keeping up with my daily checks:
 - Email
 - Slack
 - Checking on iOS